Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “Don’t argue while I’m dying, please,” said Ouyang Zizhen.

 Mo Xuanyu came back into the shed a few minutes later.
-He had drawn back the sleeves of his robes and washed and bandaged the cut on his hand, though there was no erasing the faint scars Lan Sizhui saw at the inside of his wrists.
+He had drawn back the sleeves of his robes and washed and bandaged the cut on his hand, though there was no erasing the deep scars Lan Sizhui saw at the inside of his wrists.

 “I need help to prepare the remedy,” he declared calmly.
 “Any volunteers?”